 - All team members must be students in K-12 schools

-- Each team must bring its own Mobots and accessories for the competition
+- Each team must bring its own Mobot and Linkbot and accessories for the competition

-- Each team must use their own laptops with all proper software pre-installed.
+- Each team must use their own laptops.
 Each member can have one laptop.
-Use of other electronics during the competition, including other computers, calculators, cell phones, and other computing devices is not allowed
+Use of other electronics during the competition, including other computers, calculators, cell phones, and other computing devices is not allowed.

-- The Competition will last five hours split into two portions.
+- The Competition will last six hours split into two portions.

-- The first three hours are for students to solve the math challenge and program their robots to complete the challenge presented at the start of the competition.
+- The first three hours are for students to build and program their robots to complete the challenges presented at the start of the competition.
 The solutions must be completed during the first three hours.

-- The last two hours are for teams to compete against each other to determine the winners of the Competition.
+- The last three hours are for teams to compete against each other to determine the winners of the Competition.

-Registration is available for all four C-STEM Competitions: REGISTER HERE.
+Registration is available for all three C-STEM Competitions: REGISTER HERE.

 - Each team can have 3 to 5 students